dafny-lang/dafny/docs/_includes/Modules.md

 name is tedious and ugly, even if you select a short name when importing it.
 In this case, you can import the module as `opened`, which causes all of its members to be available without adding the module name.
-The `opened` keyword must immediately follow `import`, if it is present.
+The `opened` keyword, if present, must immediately follow `import`.
 For example, we could write the previous example as:

 ```
 module Mod {